111 Eighth Avenue: Union Inland Terminal #1 and Port Authority Commerce Building

 By the early twentieth century, the West Side of Manhattan was plagued with heavy traffic because of the tangle of street-level passenger and freight trains on the West Side Line, cargo unloading from the busy Hudson River piers, and the lack of suitable warehouse facilities.
 The situation led the Port of New York Authority to commission the construction of a large inland terminal at 111 Eighth Avenue.
 It was designed to alleviate the traffic problem by streamlining the distribution of goods within a single location.
 Instead of cargo being picked up directly at the piers, it would be brought to the building to be consolidated, where trucks could pick up all their cargo in a single stop.
 A concurrent project, the West Side Improvement Project, replaced the West Side Line with the original High Line elevated railway, which ran a few blocks away from 111 Eighth Avenue; it began full operation in 1934.

-The Port Authority began acquiring the land on the building's site in 1930, against the protests of local residents.
-Ground was broken in 1931, in a ceremony attended by New York State governor Franklin D. Roosevelt.
-The building was designed by Lusby Simpson of Abbott, Merkt & Co. and completed in 1932 at a cost of $16 million.
-Construction required 120,000 cubic yards of concrete, 65 miles of piping, and 12 million bricks.
-It was formally dedicated on September 16, 1932, though the building was not at that time fully completed.
-At the time it was the largest building in New York City.